sh224wg/L3/README.md

     - The application should only take 3 seconds to scrape the content and save it.
 2. Usability
     - The user is able to simply use the application by just writing scrape followed by the URL to scrape.
+3. Readability
+    - The user is informed through console log messages regarding if the webpage is scraped successfully or not.

 ### License
 This project is licensed under the MIT License